*This article was originally published in February 2012 and was last updated in June 2021.

 Is it true that after every use of CED the officer must record where on the body it was used?

-The location of the probes on the body is one of the pieces of information collected in the CED Deployment Form every time a police officer in the UK uses a CED.
-The most recent version of the form allows the officer to record, on a human-shaped figure, frontal shots impacting on the chest area over the heart.
-This form, which was introduced in 2012, replaced previous versions which considered the frontal chest and abdomen as a single entity – there was no option torecord probe placements over the heart.
+When new devices are approved for use, the location of the probes on the body is one of the pieces of information collected in the CED Deployment Form.
+This form is completed every time a police officer in the UK uses a CED.
+The most recent version of the form which his currently being used to monitot Taser 7 usages, allows the officer to record, on a human-shaped figure, frontal shots impacting on the chest area over the heart.
+This form, which was introduced in 2012, replaced previous versions which considered the frontal chest and abdomen as a single entity – there was no option to record probe placements over the heart.

 In the event of any unexpected event occurring during use of the CED, the current form allows the police and others, such as the independent medical committee, to begin to explore whether there may be a link between probe position and the event.